Mayor Jenny Durkan says Seattle could eliminate library overdue fines as part of new levy

 “Higher average balances and blocked accounts occur in greater numbers in lower-income and historically underserved neighborhoods, resulting in almost 20 percent of Seattle Public Library accounts without access to the library,” Durkan’s office said in a statement Wednesday.

 Right now, the Seattle Public Library charges overdue fines of 25 cents per day for most items, with a maximum of $8 per item.
-Items borrowed via inter-library loan cost $1 per day, up to $15 per item.
+Items borrowed via interlibrary loan cost $1 per day, up to $15 per item.

 Patrons who owe more than $15 are blocked from checking out and renewing additional items, and accounts that owe $25 or more are sent to a collections agency with a $12 fee tacked on.
 The system has a policy that allows repayment for lost items in installments.